|

 lad of 11 training amongst adults.
 I could not use my muscles against

 them.
-I went to the library and studied every Judo books they had, and
+I went to the library and studied every Judo book it had, and

 learned the science behind it.
 The Judo school in Calcutta was setup